 - Magnum, P.I.
 In 1980, CBS had a problem.
 When Hawaii Five-O was canceled after 12 seasons, they had a whole crew in Hawaii.
 The slavish adherent to the brand would have made a new version of the show, calling it something like Book Em and having the same cast members.
 (CBS has actually talked about this idea recently.
 Lame.)
 What CBS did was far more brilliant, and kept the idea of the Hawaii private eye alive.
 They simply used the crew, and created a new show, Magnum, P.I.
 Magnum ran for another eight years.

 What assets do you have laying around that might be valuable?
 Old brand names?
 Real estate?
 Old products?
 Archives?
 Yes, you can sell them off at the dump.
-And that might be the right idea.
 But a better idea might be to see how you can combine old physical or intellectual property assets with old or temporary employees.
 That’s when it really gets interesting.